The Challenge

 What We're Learning

 • Health workers are empowered.
-With one clear regimen to explain, frontline staff can spend their time counseling instead of troubleshooting complex pill schedules.
+With one clear regimen to explain, and aided by a flipchart, frontline staff can spend their time counseling pregnant women on the benefits of MMS.

 The Path to Nationwide Impact